-SBSA remains focused on ensuring that every one of its employees understands that SBSA exists to serve its clients, whether they deal with clients directly or support those who do.
+SBSA remains focused on ensuring that its employees are committed to serving its clients, whether they deal with clients directly or support those who do.
 It provides best-practice people management and aims to create a workplace in which high performance is expected and recognised.
-The shift to a more digitally equipped client base requires that employees are provided with additional training.
-SBSA's training and development expenditure in South Africa was R725 million in 2017 (compared to R688 million in 2016).
+SBSA supports continuous learning and development to ensure employees are equipped to meet the demands of a rapidly changing, increasingly digital business model.
+It is working on developing new employee capabilities in areas such as cloud engineering, data science and analytics, cyber security, and Application Programming Interfaces.
 SBSA's management believe that engaged and committed people are crucial to delivering excellent client experiences.
-The SB Group held its first annual employee engagement survey in October 2017.
-SBSA's 'Employee Net Promoter' score in 2017 was +10 (compared to the global industry average score of -10).
-In addition, 90 per cent. of employees reported that they understand their contribution to the SB Group and 92 per cent. of employees said that they enjoy good working relationships with their colleagues.
+SBSA spent R710 million on staff training and development in 2018, which was decrease from R725 million in 2017.
+In 2018, 4,920 SBSA employees attended leadership and management development programmes.
+SBG runs an annual group-wide employee survey.
+SBSA's "Employee Net Promoter" ("eNPS") score improved from +10 to +23 in 2018 (compared to the SA Financial Service eNPS of +24), indicating that employees were more likely to recommend SBSA as a place to work.
+Approximately 93 per cent of employees reported that they understood their contribution to the SB Group and 95 per cent. of employees said they were willing to "go the extra mile" to make SBG successful.

-SBSA has made concerted efforts to transform its workforce to more closely reflect the demographics of the markets it serves: 87.5 per cent. of junior management, 69.5 per cent of middle management, 43.1 per cent of senior management and 34.1 per cent. of top management were black people (African, Indian or Coloured) as at 31 December 2017.
+SBSA has made concerted efforts to transform its workforce to more closely reflect the demographics of the markets it serves: 88 per cent. of junior management, 71 per cent of middle management, 46 per cent of senior management and 42 per cent. of top management were black people (African, Indian or Coloured) as at 31 December 2018.
 Black females remain underrepresented in senior and top management roles and this remains a focus area.
+SBG has set a target to increase the representation of women in executive positions in SBSA from 25 per cent. in 2018 to 40 per cent. by 2021.